 Top Opera stars link with Huddersfield Choral

 Huddersfield Choral Society enters the New Year with a welcome to new Honorary Patrons - British Opera stars Dame Felicity Lott and Sir John Tomlinson.
-The internationally renowned choir, one of the longest-established choruses in Britain, starts 2017 under its new Director, Gregory Batsleer, with backing from two of Britain's leading singers.
+The internationally renowned choir, one of the longest-established choruses in Britain, started 2017 under its new Director, Gregory Batsleer, now has the backing from two of Britain's leading singers.

 Sir John Tomlinson, in accepting the position of honorary Patron, added "It is an honour for me to support such a great Choral Society, which makes music as I like it to be heard, with generous expressiveness, power and warmth"